 When someone buys your membership, they are responsible for the dues at the time they buy it until the end of the calendar year.
 You are responsible for the dues up to the point the membership is sold.
 For example, if someone buys your membership effective July 1 (or 50% of the calendar year), then they would pay $400 (their bond) + $187.50 (50% of $375 annual dues).
 If you are current with the membership, you would get a full refund of $400 (your bond) + 187.50 (the other 50%).
 If you have not paid the dues for the calendar year, you will have the $187.50 you owed taken out of your bond + whatever late fees have accrued, the remainder of the bond is the returned to you.

 What would I pay the following year after joining?

 Dues invoices are sent in January and the invoice amount would be $425 (due date of March 15th).
 This consists of $375 for the annual dues + $50 workday assessment.
-If you complete a 3-hour workday assessment, you may request a reimbursement check for $50.
+If you complete a 3-hour workday assessment, you may send in an official request for a reimbursement check for $50.